+Finally, in Sec.\ref{sec:method}, based on the theoretical insights, we develop a principled learning algorithm for our proposed consistent loss.
+In Sec.\ref{sec:experiments}, extensive experiments are conducted, \textbf{ranging from training ResNets from scratch under multiple protocols to fine-tuning pre-trained ViTs}.
+The empirical results not only validate our theoretical insights but also demonstrate the effectiveness of the proposed method.

-To sum up, the main contributions of this paper are listed as follows: \begin{itemize}[leftmargin=*] \item \textbf{New technique.} We extend the classic Lipschitz continuity and propose a novel technique named data-dependent contraction to obtain a fine-grained generalization bound for imbalanced learning. \item \textbf{Theoretical insights.} Based on the fine-grained bound, a systematical analysis succeeds in explaining the role of re-weighting and logit-adjustment in a unified manner, as well as some empirical results that are out of the scope of existing theories. \item \textbf{Principled Algorithm.} A principled algorithm is proposed based on the insights, where the re-weighting term is aligned with the generalization bound, and the multiplicative logit-adjustment term is removed during the DRW phase to avoid the incompatibility between terms. \item \textbf{Empirical Validation.} The empirical results on multiple benchmark datasets not only validate the theoretical results, but also demonstrate the superiority of the proposed method. \end{itemize}
+Overall, the contributions of this paper are as follows: \begin{itemize} \item \textbf{New technique.} We extend the classic model calibration and Lipschitz continuity to their localized versions, such that the granularity of analysis can align with the class-dependent terms. \item \textbf{Theoretical insights.} We present a fine-grained analysis of consistency and generalization for loss-oriented imbalanced learning.
+The theoretical results provide unified insights for re-weighting and logit-adjustment. \item \textbf{Principled learning algorithm.} A principled learning algorithm is proposed based on the theoretical insights.
+Extensive experiments on both ResNets and ViTs not only validate the theoretical results but also demonstrate the effectiveness of the proposed method. \end{itemize}